Rdkang/chinguRandomWallpaper/README.md

 # chinguRandomWallpaper

-blazing fast and easily simple/extensible, script to set the wallpaper 🌄
+blazing fast and simple/extensible, script to set the wallpaper 🌄

 ##### origin of the name
 > **chingu** means **friend** in korean